RubixML/ML/README.md

 ```

 ### Outlier Ratio
 Outlier Ratio is the proportion of outliers to inliers in an [Anomaly Detection](#anomaly-detectors) problem.
+It can be used to gauge the amount of contamination that the Detector is predicting.

 ##### Anomaly Detection